-• --password[=password] or -p[password]
+--password[=password] or -p[password]

 The option specifies the password for connecting to the agent.
-The default value of "super" is used if the option is not specified.
-To connect successfully, the value of the option must match that specified by the mcmd configuration option mcmd\password of the agent you are connecting to, which is also "super" by default.
+To connect successfully, the value of the option must match that specified by the mcmd configuration option mcmd\password of the agent you are connecting to.